UPDATED: 12:30 p.m. ET, Feb. 23, 2024

 Family attorney Ben Crump said the suit should serve as a message to police around the country.

 “This landmark lawsuit is not only to get the justice for Tyre Nichols in the civil courts but it is also a message that is being sent to cities all across America who have these police oppression units that have been given the license by city leaders to go in and terrorize Black and brown communities,” said Crump at a news conference.

 The four ex-Memphis police officers charged in the death of Nichols will never work as enforcement in the state of Tennessee again.

 Last month, the Peace Officer Standards & Training Commission voted to decertify former officers Demetrius Haley, Emmitt Martin and Justin Smith.
 Former officer Desmond Mills surrendered his certification, which was then approved by the panel.

-The vote came after the Memphis Police Department requested the decertification of seven of the former Memphis officers involved.
+The vote came after the MPD requested the decertification of seven of the former Memphis officers involved.

 According to AP, none of the fired officers attended their hearings with the commission prior to Friday’s vote.